developerpawandeep/Kaggle-Titanic-Survival-Simple/README.md

 Next TARGET <3K
 # UPDATE = WE GOT UNDER 200
-# Need to get over between 500 , 1000 AS this is overfitting !!!
+Need to get between 500 , 1000 AS this is overfitting !!!